-When I first began taking sewing lessons, I would usually leave a class feeling panicked and more confused than when I began - things always felt rushed with so many students packed in, and a very strict schedule to follow.
+When I first learnt to sew - things always felt rushed with so many students packed in to a class, and a very strict schedule to follow.

 Skills take time to learn, to understand and process, and as a visual learner and slow sewer, I appreciate this more than most.